 Best Perfumed Body Product

 Fig Tree Shea Butter by Sonoma Scent Studios.
-Why?
-This shea butter has single-handedly changed my mind about perfumed body products.
-The texture is luxurious, it moisturizes my very dry skin for hours, and it smells phenomenal.
+The texture is luxurious, it is super emollient, and it smells phenomenal.
 (My review of the perfume here)

 Most Underrated Perfume of 2011